Contents,Table of Contents, Page Contents

 Difference between Primary Key and Foreign Key

 A primary key is used to ensure data in the specific column is unique.
 It is a column that cannot have NULL values.
-It is either an existing table column or a column that is specifically generated by the database according to a defined sequence.
+It is either an existing table column or a column that is specifically generated by the SQL database according to a defined sequence.

 What is Primary key:

 STUD_NO, as well as STUD_PHONE both, are candidate keys for relation STUDENT but STUD_NO can be chosen as the primary key (only one out of many candidate keys).

 Example: Refer to the above image

 STUD_NO in STUDENT_COURSE is a foreign key to STUD_NO in STUDENT relation.

 A foreign key is a column or group of columns in a relational database table that provides a link between data in two tables.
 It is a column (or columns) that references a column (most often the primary key) of another table.